EPM 4003 - Environmental Finance and Economics

 Textbooks and/or materials information for your course may be found at: ttp://www.bkstr.com/denverstore/shop/textbooks-and-course-materials

-Edwards, Christopher J. 2017.
+Note to students: Please see that the 2015 edition may also be used for this course.
+ISBN: 9781308661322.
+Edwards, Christopher J. 2015.
 Environmental Finance and Economics.
 New York: McGraw Hill Create.
-Print Color.
-ISBN: 9781307083224.
-The custon text is available either as a hard copy textbook or an eBook.
+Print Color. ( 2017 Edition ISBN: 9781307083224.)
+The custon text is available as a hard copy textbook or an eBook.
 Hard Copy (available from the DU Bookstore, and also rentable at a savings): OR eBook (available from the publisher) Edwards, Christopher J. 2017.
 Environmental Environmental Finance and Economics.
 New York: McGraw Hill Create eBook.
 ISBN: 9781307083217.
 The eBook is ordered directly from the publisher: (1) Go to http://create.mheducation.com/shop/.
-2) Type in the ISBN 9781307083217 to go to the purchasing page to order your eBook using a credit card.,/p>
+2) Type in the ISBN 9781307083217 to go to the purchasing page to order your eBook using a credit card.

 This course is being offered in hybrid format.
 Thursdays: On campus: 9/14, 9/21, 10/5, 10/12, 10/19, 11/9; Online: 9/28, 10/26, 11/2, 11/16.